muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Merge Overlapping Intervals
+## First Missing Integer
 Problem Description

-Given a collection of intervals, merge all overlapping intervals.
+Given an unsorted integer array, A of size N. Find the first missing positive integer.

+Note: Your algorithm should run in O(n) time and use constant space.

 Problem Constraints

-    1 <= Total number of intervals <= 100000.
+    1 <= N <= 1000000

+    -109 <= A[i] <= 109

 Input Format

-    First argument is a list of intervals.
+    First argument is an integer array A.

 Output Format

-    Return the sorted list of intervals after merging all the overlapping intervals.
+    Return an integer denoting the first missing positive integer.